Our use of cookies

 The Staffordshire Warmer Homes scheme continues to help with the rising costs of energy by installing free, greener and more energy efficient heating in people’s home.
 This includes things like solar panels, air source heat pumps, external wall insulation, underfloor heating and other measures.
 The £5.6m scheme has already installed more than 450 free heating solutions into around 400 homes, saving those residents more than £650,000 in heating bills.

 The Pre-Loved School Uniform Market is another project run by the libraries service that is helping families with school age children.
 The project, available in Cannock and Stafford allows families to pick up items of school clothing to help support them with their children’s school uniform needs.
-The markets stocks school trousers, skirts, shirts, ties and branded school sweatshirts for all ages.
+The markets stock school trousers, skirts, shirts, ties and branded school sweatshirts for all ages.
 People can find out more at their local library.

 The Staffordshire Means Business programme continues to provide support to grow the local economy and help companies facing pressures from rising costs.
 Hundreds of Staffordshire companies have already been supported and the creation of 400 new apprenticeships.